 Tek Portable Oscilloscopes

 For many years Tektronix lead the way and set the standard.
 In 1961 the 321 was the first transistorized oscilloscope with true portability.
+The 321 could operate from AC line or from primary or rechargeable batteries.
 In 1967 the 453 and 454 portable oscilloscopes were the fastest around and set the style of how a portable oscilloscope should be laid out.

-Tektronix 321 (1961) (First Transistorized Model) Actually a hybrid (used 7586 RCA Nuvistor tubes for the vertical input).
-Time base sweep, portable with rechargeable batteries or AC, 6 MHz frequency response Model on right is the earliest version.
+(1961) (First Transistorized Model) Actually a hybrid (used 7586 RCA Nuvistor tubes for the vertical input).
+Time base sweep, portable with rechargeable batteries or AC, 6 MHz frequency response Model on left is the earliest version.